CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 ### 1.3 Delimitation

-The module describes how audits and revisions can be planned, executed and followed up from the point of view of the ISMS.
+The module describes how audits and revisions can be planned, carried out and followed up from the point of view of the ISMS.
 This concerns internal audits (so-called first-party audits) and audits as well as audits of service providers and partners (so-called second-party audits) of the institution.
 Certification audits (so-called third-party audits) are not included in this module.

 Similarly, the mandatory for Federal authorities IS audit is not considered.
 This is dealt with in module DER 3.2: * IS-Revision *.
 Furthermore, it does not take into account how audits and revisions can be integrated into any existing, higher-level test organization of an institution.